taviso/wpdfilter/README.md

 This is a simple filter to let Windows Search index WordPerfect files.

-If you use WordPerfect for DOS on a modern Windows machine, then this will let you find your documents when you search for them in Windows Explorer or the Start Menu.
+If you use WordPerfect for UNIX or DOS on a modern Windows machine, then this will let you find your documents when you search for them in Windows Explorer or the Start Menu.